 \begin{rem} The spannogram algorithm operates by simply solving systems of equations and sorting vectors.
 It is not iterative nor does it attempt to solve a convex optimization problem.
 Further, it computes solutions that are {\it exactly} $k$-sparse, where the desired sparsity can be set a-priori. \end{rem}

 The spannogram algorithm presented here is a subroutine that can be used to find the leading sparse PC of $A_d$ in polynomial time.
 The general rank-$d$ case is given as Algorithm 2.
-The details of our algorithm, the elimination step, and tune-ups for matrices with nonnegative entries can be found in the Appendix.
+The details of the constant rank algorithm, the elimination step, and tune-ups for matrices with nonnegative entries can be found in the Appendix.